Lateral surface

-Lateral Surface Area
+Definition

-The lateral surface area is the area of the lateral surface.
-This is to be distinguished from the total surface area, which is the lateral surface area together with the areas of the base and top.
+The lateral surface area (LSA) is the area of the lateral surface.
+This is distinguished from the total surface area (TSA), which is the lateral surface area together with the areas of the base and top.
+In practical applications, the lateral surface area is relevant when calculating quantities such as the amount of material needed to wrap the sides of a container, the area of a wall to be painted, or the label for a cylindrical can.